 * Royal decree boosts Saudi consumer shares

-* General market confidence lifted, volume jumps to 7-week
+* General market confidence lifted, volume jumps to 7-week high

 * Dairy producer Almarai up on Q1 results